Jubbah Rock Art: 10,000 Years of Petroglyphs in Ha'il

 Prehistoric period (approximately 8,000–5,000 years ago): Hunting scenes with humans and large game animals.
 Depictions of aurochs (wild cattle), ibex, gazelles, and ostriches.
 Some of the human figures carry bows and arrows.

 Pastoral period: As the climate dried and hunting gave way to herding, the carvings show domesticated animals — particularly camels and horses — reflecting the transition to pastoralism.
+The shift from hunting scenes to herding scenes within a single site is a direct record of social and economic change driven by climate.

 Later periods: Thamudic, Lihyanite, and Arabic inscriptions appear alongside and sometimes overlapping the earlier carvings, indicating continuous use of the site through the historical period.
+Some of these later inscriptions name individuals — one of the few places in northern Arabia where ancient personal names can be read in context.

 The Shuwaymis Site